>

 $ brew install r

-Launch R and execute the following to install BiocManager and DESeq2.
+Start R and run the following commands to install BiocManager and DESeq2.

 > if (!requireNamespace("BiocManager", quietly=TRUE)) > install.packages("BiocManager") > BiocManager::install("DESeq2")